Vandal Savage: Publication history

 In 2011, DC rebooted its history again with the New 52 timeline.
 In the New 52 series Demon Knights, it was said that Vandal Savage worked alongside several heroes and warriors during the Dark Ages, fighting evil rather than causing it.
 During these days, Savage is a mirthful, often drunk warrior who enjoys a fight as a break from boredom.
-In 2016, DC Rebirth restored much of the Pre-New 52 history while making some new changes.
-The 2017 comic book Dark Days: The Forge and the 2018 series The Immortal Men established that Vandal Savage and the Immortal Man were part of a larger group of primitive humans who all became immortal as a result of encountering the meteor, the Council of Immortals.
+In 2016, DC Rebirth restored much of the pre-New 52 history while making some new changes.
+The 2017 comic book Dark Days: The Forge and the 2018 series The Immortal Men establishes that Vandal Savage and the Immortal Man were part of the Council of Immortals, a group whose members gained immortality from the same meteor.

 Fictional character biography

 Pre-Crisis

-In his debut story, Vandal Savage has pointed, demonic ears, but this is not seen again in subsequent stories.
-Vandal Savage manipulates the Green Lantern and his secret identity Alan Scott into helping his schemes, later revealing he knows they are the same person.
-Vandal Savage explains that he is "one million years old" and was once a Cro-Magnon man who was the chief of his tribe.
-When a meteor exploded above him, strange gases affected him.
-He was left in a comatose state for months, then woke up as an immortal "barring accidents", no longer aging but still vulnerable to injury.
-Savage does not reveal his original name to the Green Lantern, but claims that over the years he has lived under many identities, including an ancient king of Sumer, the Egyptian architect Cheops, Julius Caesar, and Genghis Khan.
-When he realized he could still die from injury, he decided to no longer act as a public man of power and instead would serve as an advisor to powerful leaders such as Napoleon, gaining resources and political influence while others could be the target for assassination.
+In his debut story, Vandal Savage manipulates the Green Lantern and his secret identity Alan Scott into helping his schemes, later revealing he knows they are the same person.
+Savage explains that he is "one million years old" and was once a Cro-Magnon man who was the chief of his tribe.
+After being exposed to gases from a meteor, Savage is rendered comatose for months and awakens to discover that he has gained eternal youth.
+Savage does not reveal his original name to the Green Lantern, but claims that over the years he has lived under many identities, including an ancient king of Sumer, Cheops, Julius Caesar, and Genghis Khan.
+When he realized he could still die from injury, he decided to no longer act as a public man of power and instead would serve as an advisor to powerful leaders including Napoleon Bonaparte, Otto von Bismarck, and Adolf Hitler; gaining resources and political influence while others could be the target for assassination.
 Now in the modern-day, he wishes to become a powerful figure in the government and war industry.
 In the end, he is defeated when Green Lantern opens a seemingly bottomless pit beneath him, causing him to fall out of sight.

 Years later, he is revealed to be alive and recruited to the original incarnation of the Injustice Society, a group dedicated to defeating the heroic Justice Society of America.
 During this adventure, he targets and captures JSA member Hawkman.
 The Justice Society proves victorious, however, and Vandal Savage is imprisoned.

 By the early 1950s, the Justice Society members largely retire.
 Years later, Jay Garrick, the Flash (a founding member of the Justice Society), is visited by Barry Allen, the Flash of a parallel universe and a founding member of the Justice League.
 Barry designates his own home as Earth-One and the world of the Justice Society and Injustice Society as Earth-Two.